 Lemon sorbet with Vodka- if blended, a version of Sgroppino- a Venetian after dinner drink/dessert.

 Another favorite which is harder to find is the semifreddo sometimes called a mattonella in Florence.
 Whipped cream is sweetened and toasted nuts are added.
 It is frozen in a loaf pan and cut into slices to serve.
 Tuscan Dai-Dai makes theirs with pinenuts.

 I adore the semifreddo di mandorle I get in Chianti at Oltre il Giardino, but the chef Anna won't share her recipe.
 I just returned from Sicily where I had it in several places and finally found a printed recipe.
 Worth the price of the book.

 3 oz, chopped toasted almonds

-Mix the egg yolk with the sugar.
+Mix the egg yolks ( save the whites) with the sugar.